-Simply put, lead generation is a long term strategy and prospecting is a short-term, quick hit strategy.
+Simply put, lead generation is a long-term strategy and prospecting is a short-term, quick-hit strategy.

-When to Employ Lead Generation
+When to Employ Lead Generation Campaigns

-Consider using a lead generation strategy when you:
+Use lead generation campaigns when you:

 - Want to build awareness and get prospects to demonstrate some form of interest before you contact them by phone

 - Have the time to execute a series of lead generation strategies to build awareness and interest in your target market

 - Have a big list of contacts you want to nurture until they have a need

 - Prefer to use a combination of personal, digital, and collaborative prospect-attraction strategies like I write about in my book The Sales Mgnet

 - Have high-value, downloadable assets on your website that prospects must register to receive, and you want to nurture those prospects after they’ve downloaded the asset